Cpizzle1/capstone2/README.md

 ## Exploratory Data Analysis

 The Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) is an organization hosting a database  with clinical and genetic data from 1,904 patients and primary breast cancer samples.
 A list of 489 genes are listed as feature columns and Z-scores of mRNA expression levels are listed as values.
-In this study, we will be focusing on the mRNA expression levels
+In this study, we will be focusing on the mRNA expression levels which is exclusively numerical.
+The catagory of patient outcomes (living, death from other causes, and death from cancer) was recatagorized as 1:deceased due to cancer, 0:all other cases.

 ![EDA dataframe](images/EDA_df.png)